glideapps/glide-code-utility/README.md

 Commands:
-  find-unused-packages [options] [directory]          Find unused packages in a project directory move-file-package <source-file> <target-directory>  Move a file to a package directory and update its exports help [command]                                      display help for command
+  find-unused-packages [options] [directory]          Find unused packages in a project directory move-file-package <source-file> <target-directory>  Move a file to a package directory and update its exports barrel-export <package-dir> <source-paths...>       Generate a barrel export for a package help [command]                                      display help for command
 ```